smfm-project/sen2mosaic/docs/source/worked_example.rst

 The next step is to perform atmospheric correction (removes the effects of the atmosphere on refectance values of images) and cloud masking (identifies clouds in images.) to generate Sentinel-2 level 2A data.
 We do this with the ESA program ``sen2cor``.

-To perform atmospheric correction and cloud masking we call the tool ``L2A.py``.
+To perform atmospheric correction and cloud masking we call the tool ``preprocess.py``.
 We need to specify Sentinel-2 level 1C input files, a directory containing level 1C files, or a single tile within a .SAFE file ``*.SAFE/GRANULE/*``).

-To process all .SAFE files, we can submit the following line:
+To process all .SAFE files for the tile 36KWA, we can submit the following line:

 .. code-block:: console